 Level 4 – The Treaty of Waitangi is one of the most important documents in New Zealand.
 It’s the founding document of the country which was signed in 1840 by more than 500 Maori chiefs and representatives of the British Crown.
 You can also see some of the tribes taonga and learn about the conflict in the years after the Treaty was signed.

 You might be interested to learn more about Waitangi Day

 Tangata o le Moana: The story of Pacific people in New Zealand

 Level 4 – If you want to learn more about the history and culture of the Pacific people then this exhibit is a must visit.
 You can see waka’s (canoes), contemporary jewellery and music and find out about the first Pacific captain of the All Blacks – Tana Umaga.

 Tūrangawaewae: Art and New Zealand

-Level 5 – if you’re a fan of art then head to level 5 to see collections of Kiwi paintings, sculpture and photography.
+Level 5 – if you’re a fan of art level 5 has collections of Kiwi paintings, sculpture and photography.

-There are many more long term exhibitions but the above are definitely some of the highlights for me!
+There are many more long term exhibitions but the above are definitely some of the highlights!